KhoaDinh/khoadinh.github.io/README.md

-# Khoa Dinh - Blog
+# Khoa Dinh's Blog

-Powered by GitHub, Jekyll and Poole
+My place to ramble about my journey on this place called Earth.
+It will most probably be about programming, books, some traveling and reflections here and there.
+Powered by GitHub, Jekyll and Debyl

 -----